It’s an age-old debate: the sweet vs. the regular potato. Which should you be eating for maximum health?

 Can you even see that baked potato underneath the mound of sour cream and cheese?

-Hmm… then maybe not such an ideal choice.
+Hmm… then maybe not ideal for a daily dish.

 But if you see broccoli and perhaps a nice grass-fed steak, or wild-caught salmon, or some beans with those tubers… go for it!